marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

 Most of them have both positive and negative forms; the negative form of :samp:`-ffoo` is :samp:`-fno-foo`.
-In the table below, only one of the forms is listed-the one that is not the default.
+In the table below, only one of the forms is listed---the one that is not the default.
 You can figure out the other form by either removing :samp:`no-` or adding it.